Snowball Earth: Mechanisms

-In January 2016, Gernon et al. proposed a "shallow-ridge hypothesis" involving the breakup of the supercontinent Rodinia, linking the eruption and rapid alteration of hyaloclastites along shallow ridges to massive increases in alkalinity in an ocean with thick ice cover.
+In January 2016, Gernon et al. proposed a "shallow-ridge hypothesis" involving the breakup of Rodinia, linking the eruption and rapid alteration of hyaloclastites along shallow ridges to massive increases in alkalinity in an ocean with thick ice cover.
 Gernon et al. demonstrated that the increase in alkalinity over the course of glaciation is sufficient to explain the thickness of cap carbonates formed in the aftermath of Snowball Earth events.

+Dating of the Sturtian glaciation's onset has found it to be coeval with the emplacement of a large igneous province in the tropics.
+Weathering of this equatorial large igneous province is believed to have sucked enough carbon dioxide out of the air to enable the development of major glaciation.

 During the frozen period

 Global temperature fell so low that the equator was as cold as modern-day Antarctica.
 This low temperature was maintained by the high albedo of the ice sheets, which reflected most incoming solar energy into space.
 A lack of heat-retaining clouds, caused by water vapor freezing out of the atmosphere, amplified this effect.
 Degassing of carbon dioxide has been speculated to have been unusually low during the Cryogenian, enabling the persistence of global glaciation.